splitcomma/fda-project/README.md

 python -m notebook
 ```

+### References for README:

-Further references for installing and setup Jupyter at this [link](https://www.codecademy.com/article/setting-up-jupyter-notebook)
+- Further references for installing and setup Jupyter at this [link](https://www.codecademy.com/article/setting-up-jupyter-notebook)
-Used reference for formatting README at this [link](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax)
+- Used reference for formatting README at this [link](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax)
+- What should include in README [link](https://www.freecodecamp.org/news/how-to-write-a-good-readme-file/)